selwynreu/SQL-Project1/starting_with_questions.md

 SQL Queries:

--- To clean up the data, we'll re-categorize the product categories to more general categories -- Removed the values where the total number of ordered quantity is 0
+-- To clean up the data, we'll re-categorize the product categories to more general categories

+-- Removed the values where the total number of ordered quantity is 0

+-- After, I found the rank per category for the number of products ordered for each city and country using the RANK and PARTITION BY functions

+-- Joined the temporary table to the products table to get the orderedquantity

+-- This query is for each city

 WITH category AS
 (